Geriatric Care Managers Help Navigate the Caregiver Journey

 • Housing – help evaluate housing options and advise on the best fit

-• Legal – refer to or consult with an elder law attorney, provide expert opinion for courts in determining level of care
+• Legal – refer to or consult with an elder law attorney, provide expert opinion for courts in determining the level of care

 • Financial – review or supervise bill paying, consulting with an accountant or the person who has Power of Attorney